VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Every day, the Hubble telescope transmits enough data to fit 10,000 standard computer disks**
+- ⚡ Daily fun fact: **In 2002, the most popular car color in North America was silver.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">